csswizardry/csswizardry.github.com/_posts/2024-09-13-optimising-for-high-latency-environments.md

 …replacing `<KEY>`, `https://website.com`, and `DESKTOP` with the relevant inputs.
-For my site, I can see that my mobile RTT stands at 144ms and my desktop RTT is 89ms—a difference that I can’t imagine we’ll find surprising.
+For my site, I can see that my mobile RTT stands at 144ms and my desktop RTT is 89ms — a difference that I can’t imagine we’ll find surprising.

 #### Treo